upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 Fragmented understanding is not necessarily a failure of coordination or competence.
 It is a structural consequence of the problem space.
 However, it limits the ability to reason about the system as a whole, particularly when making decisions that span components, teams, or organizational boundaries, and when assessing the consequences of change beyond local modifications.

-## Misalignment Between Intent and Realization
+## Misalignment between intent and realization

 When understanding of the software system is fragmented across actors, artifacts, and time, divergence between intended direction and realized structure can emerge without being immediately recognized.